Ashanks70/RC_Plane/Planning.md

 # Planning

 ## Plane Design
-I need an aerodynamic design with as few components as necessary
+We need an aerodynamic design with as few components as necessary